ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/quick_start_guide.md

 {% capture note_02 %}
 `FAQ`
-- If you only see the part of result on Dashing, please enter below command before launching the controller again.
+- If you only see the part of result on Dashing, enter below command before launching the controller again.
 ```bash
 $ export RCUTILS_CONSOLE_STDOUT_LINE_BUFFERED=1
 ```